Saving the Planet...One Bat House At a Time!

 The Pallid bat (seen above & Below) - Antrozous pallidus - (I gave them the pet name "Pally") is my personal favorite bat because Pally the Pallid bat hunts scorpions!

 Pally can hear the foot steps of an insect on the ground from 16 feet away!
 They fly, navigate and hunt with extreme accuracy.
 In fact all bats are extremely cool in one way or another.
 All species of bats are intelligent, clean, sophisticated and very misunderstood.
 When researching individual species of bats you will come across a common theme among them.
-"We still know very little about this bat."
-Scientists will admit we have much more to learn about these sophisticated and mysterious mammals, however every year we seem to discover something new and profound.

 Recently the saliva from the South American species of bat, commonly known as Vampire Bats, has aided in the creation of a new and successful treatment for stroke patients!
 Even new antibiotics and other medicine have been created from the help of bats.
 I know in previous blogs I have beaten to death the important rolls bats play in our lives and ecosystems.

 What I want is to bust the old bat myths that have plagued these mammals with human fear and persecution!
 Don't think of them as little blood sucking vampires!
-They are more like little flying kittens!
-Since they don't attack humans and up close they are gentle, furry and so freaking cute!
+They are more like little flying

 When you can let go of your unwarranted fear of bats and embrace their grace, let them into your environment, you will reap the great benefits of powerful pest control, pollination and potent fertilizer!